-- 1.2.1 In developing this policy, the PPS has considered the recommendations of the UN Committee on the Rights of the Child, through its General Comment No.10 on a child's rights compliant Youth Justice System and the recommendations of the Review of Youth Justice in Northern Ireland (2011).2 - 1.2.2 The key considerations governing the decisions made by Public Prosecutors in dealing with children and young people are those contained in: - The Criminal Justice (Children) (Northern Ireland) Order 1998, establishing the key components of the Youth Justice System in Northern Ireland. - Section 53 of the Justice (NI) Act 2002 (as amended by Section 98 of the Justice (NI) Act 2015) which requires the principal aim of agencies involved in the Youth Justice System to be the prevention of offending by
+- 1.2.1 In developing this policy, the PPS has considered the recommendations of the UN Committee on the Rights of the Child, through its General Comment No.10 on a child's rights compliant Youth Justice System and the recommendations of the Review of Youth Justice in Northern Ireland (2011).2 - 1.2.2 The key considerations governing the decisions made by prosecutors in dealing with children and young people are those contained in: - The Criminal Justice (Children) (Northern Ireland) Order 1998, establishing the key components of the Youth Justice System in Northern Ireland. - Section 53 of the Justice (NI) Act 2002 (as amended by Section 98 of the Justice (NI) Act 2015) which requires the principal aim of agencies involved in the Youth Justice System to be the prevention of offending by young persons and in taking any such decision involving a young person, their best interests shall be considered as a primary consideration.